from 0 review

 Meal(s) Included: Breakfast, Dinner

-Hotel: Lancaster Hotel
+Hotel: Pelican Hotel

 The first visit will be to the W.E.B.
 Du Bois Centre, honoring the life of the prominent Pan-Africanist who chose to live and work in Ghana.
 We continue to Independence Square, where you will see the enclosed flame of African Liberation, lit by Dr. Kwame Nkrumah in 1961.
 Next, visit the Kwame Nkrumah Memorial Park, the final resting place of Ghana’s first president.
 Set in attractive gardens, there is an adjoining museum that contains photos, artifacts, and insight into Dr. Nkrumah’s life.
 Adjoining the park is the National Cultural Centre, Ghana’s largest outdoor arts and crafts market selling traditional crafts from all over West Africa.